Az-Net/Flipper-Online/README.md

 # Contributing

 Currently contributors must visit our GitHub [organization page](https://github.com/Az-Net) and request to join our ~/ server.
-File an issue request there to be given a link to the sign up form.
+Send an email to the address listed there to be given a link to the sign up form.

 ## License